Viral WhatsApp Hoaxes Are India’s Own Fake News Crisis

 “[It’s clear] how seriously the political Hindu Right in India takes the online space as an ideological battlefield,” Rohit Chopra, a media studies professor at Santa Clara University who is working on a book about Hindu nationalism and new media, told BuzzFeed News.
 “They have invested money in it, they have mechanisms for flooding platforms like Twitter with messages either promoting their view or attacking contrary views, and they seem to employ a significant number of people in different capacities to manage this space.”

-Krishna Prasad, former editor-in-chief of Indian news weekly Outlook, agrees.
-Once, Prasad recalls, a social media strategist asked him during a meeting with BJP politicians, “What have you gotten to trend on Twitter today?”
-“There are clearly people in India’s political parties buying hashtags and trying to influence trending topics,” he told BuzzFeed News.
+Krishna Prasad, former editor-in-chief of Indian news weekly Outlook, agreed.
+Once, Prasad recalled, a social media strategist asked him during a meeting with BJP politicians, “What have you gotten to trend on Twitter today?”
+“There are clearly people in India’s political parties buying hashtags and trying to influence trending topics,” he said.

-“Individuals trying to influence trending topics are considered spammers and may have their accounts temporarily or permanently suspended,” a Twitter spokesperson told BuzzFeed News, and pointed to Twitter’s page that outlines rules for trending topics.
+“Individuals trying to influence trending topics are considered spammers and may have their accounts temporarily or permanently suspended,” a Twitter spokesperson said, and pointed to Twitter’s page that outlines rules for trending topics.

 Dark Social